130+ Hobbies to List on a Resume (Examples & Guide)

 Here are a few factors to consider when deciding whether or not to list hobbies on your resume:

-• Relevance to the job: If your hobbies relate directly to the job you're applying for, they can demonstrate applicable skills or knowledge.
-For instance, coding projects for a software development role or photography for a position in graphic design.
+- Relevance to the job: If your hobbies relate directly to the job you're applying for, they can demonstrate applicable skills or knowledge.
+For instance, coding projects for a software development role or photography for a graphic design resume.

-• Showcase soft skills: Hobbies can highlight soft skills that might not be evident from your employment history alone, such as teamwork (from playing a sport), creativity (from activities like painting or writing) or leadership (from volunteer experience or clubs).
+- Showcase soft skills: Hobbies can highlight soft skills that might not be evident from your employment history alone, such as teamwork (from playing a sport), creativity (from activities like painting) or leadership (from volunteer experience or clubs).

-Examples of hobbies to put on a resume by skill set
+Examples of Hobbies to Put on a Resume

 Adding hobbies to your resume will work in your favor if they align with your chosen job and the skills required for the industry.
 Below are resume hobby examples broken down by skill set.